theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. The `Rabbit` object from line 4 is first eligible for garbage collection immediately following line 12.

 ### A19.
+B, D. The `Rabbit` object from line 3 has two references to it: `one` and `three`.
+The references are nulled out on lines 6 and 8, respectively.
+Option B is correct because this makes the object eligible for garbage collection after line 8.
+Line 7 sets the reference `four` to the now null `one`, which means it has no effect on garbage collection.
+The `Rabbit` object from line 4 only has a single reference to it: `two`.
+Option D is correct because this single reference becomes `null` on line 9.
+The `Rabbit` object declared on line 10 becomes eligible for garbage collection at the end of the method on line 12.
+Calling `System.gc()` has no effect on eligibility for garbage collection.

 ### Q20.
 What is true about the following code?
 (Choose all that apply)
 ```java